What does a medical coder do?

 Attention to detail

-Is it the right career for you?
+Is medical coding the right career for you?

 Medical coding is a great career option for a recent high school graduate looking for an alternative to the standard college route – or anyone looking to switch to a stable career that allows room for growth.

 Starting a career in medical coding doesn’t require spending a fortune on an education that takes several years to complete.
-The tuition for a college program can be as high as $19,000.
+The tuition for a college medical coding program can be as high as $19,000.
 In contrast, with training and education through AAPC, someone can be career ready within six months after spending less than $3,000.